|

 • Location: 2301 Kalakaua Ave | Open: Daily 11 am to 10 pm

 The Cheesecake Factory wins my award for the best gluten-free food in Honolulu for its selection, prices, service, and unique Aloha vibe.
-Judging from the line-up, it’s many other people’s favourite too.
 While I’ve eaten at many of their mainland restaurants, the Honolulu location always delivers on taste, presentation, and service.

-While I can’t eat the cheesecake itself (because I’m lactose-free too), I appreciate the choice of entrees.
-The restaurant offers burgers and sandwiches with a gluten-free bun, gluten-free pasta, steaks, and many salad fixings.
+I appreciate the choice of entrees and the restaurant offers gluten-free cheesecake.
+They also offer burgers and sandwiches with a gluten-free bun, gluten-free pasta, steaks, and many salad fixings.
 Also, any of the pizzas are available with a cauliflower crust to eliminate gluten.

 The popular Waikiki restaurant attracts a crowd every night, so don’t be surprised to wait 45 minutes to over an hour to eat.
 To lessen the wait, plan to arrive at 5 pm before the congestion.